Introduction to ArrayLists

 - We can display all the items in an

-much like we did with arrays:public static void display(ArrayList<String> names, PrintStream out) { for(int i = 0; i < names.size(); ++i) { out.println(names.get(i)); } }
+ArrayList<String>much like we did with arrays:public static void display(ArrayList<String> names, PrintStream out) { for(int i = 0; i < names.size(); ++i) { out.println(names.get(i)); } }- We can call

-as follows:ArrayList<String> names = new ArrayList<>(); names.add("Peter"); names.add("Paul"); names.add("Mary-Anne"); display(names, System.out); // Note: System.out is a PrintStream object
+displayas follows:ArrayList<String> names = new ArrayList<>(); names.add("Peter"); names.add("Paul"); names.add("Mary-Anne"); display(names, System.out); // Note: System.out is a PrintStream object - The method will display all three names.
+If

-had twenty names in it, all twenty would be displayed.
+nameshad twenty names in it, all twenty would be displayed.

 - We can call